eteubert/archivist-custom-archive-templates/readme.txt

 = Specifics =

 You can specify a custom template to display the archive elements.
-Go to `Preferences > Archivist` for plugin preferences.
+Go to `Settings > Archivist` for plugin preferences.
 Use HTML and any of the following template placeholders.

 - `%TITLE%` - The post title.